 How did Pieter Levels learn to code?

-Pieter takes the "search on Google" approach to Google.
+Pieter takes the "search on Google" approach to learning to code.
 So when he wanted to connect a database to a website or make a button do something on his website he would just search the terms on Google and find solutions in places like Stackoverflow.
-Pieter is a strong critic of the approach of doing courses as he believes people learn best by doing and building.
+Pieter is a strong critic of the approach of doing courses as he believes people learn to code best by building websites themselves.

 One analogy would be different approaches to learning Spanish.
 One person might study a course, learn the correct grammar and then go to Spain.
-Whereas Pieter would go to Spain, ask for the words he needs to use and go from there.
+Whereas Pieter would go to Spain and just ask for the phrases he needs to use.

 When asked in the past why he didn't use modern frameworks like React he made the point that as he was a solo founder he couldn't afford to spend time re-building his websites as this would mean his project would stall.